Share This Craft

 - Sew each pocket piece along the “U” line.
 (Do not sew the pocket shut!)
 Remove pins and set aside.

 - To get rid of loose strings, pull the strings to the reverse side of fabric and tie a knot.
 OR trim the thread and dab a small amount Fray Check over the last few stitches.
-I like using Fray Check because it is a quick and easy way to secure loose ends of thread.
+We like using Fray Check because it is a quick and easy way to secure loose ends of thread.

 Assemble the apron: